-Development Organization, and requests the Secretary-General to continue to report to the General Assembly in this regard;

-- 85. Stresses that verbatim and summary records remain the only official records of the meetings of United Nations bodies; - 86.
-Reiterates paragraph 87 of its resolution 73/270 related to the transition to digital recordings of meetings in the six official languages of the Organization as a cost-saving measure; - 87.
-Recalls paragraph 5 of its resolution 49/221 B of 23 December 1994, and stresses that the timely issuance of verbatim records constitutes an important part of the services provided to Member States;
+- 86. Welcomes with appreciation the additional contribution from the Government of Qatar to support the digitization project; - 87.
+Recalls paragraph 84 of its resolution 74/252, notes the increased use of digital recordings by other intergovernmental bodies, including the United Nations Commission on International Trade Law and the United Nations Industrial Development Organization, and requests the Secretary-General to continue to report to the General Assembly in this regard; - 88.
+Stresses that verbatim and summary records remain the only official records of the meetings of United Nations bodies and that the timely issuance of verbatim records constitutes an important part of the services provided to Member States; - 89.
+Reiterates paragraph 86 of its resolution 74/252 related to the transition to digital recordings of meetings in the six official languages of the Organization as a cost-saving measure;